Renjian-buchai/renjian-buchai.github.io/pages/4_arcaea.md

 > Consider adopting a multifinger playstyle if endurance is a real issue for you, since this will spread the exertion out across more fingers.

-I don't think that is the main advantage of a multifinger playstyle, but sure.
-I don't play fingers enough to comment.
+I don\'t think that is the main advantage of a multifinger playstyle, but sure.
+I don\'t play fingers enough to comment.

 ___

 Finally, some advice for thumb players!

 Shock.
-Haven't seen that in a long time.
+Haven\'t seen that in a long time.

 When playing handheld, you can push your screen up with your other fingers to touch your thumb.
 For me, it saves quite a bit of stamina, since the exertion is spread to the other 6 fingers that I use to support my phone.

 ### Tech

-There's no solid definition for tech charts.
+There\'s no solid definition for tech charts.

-Tech charts are usually just weird to play, or difficult for reasons of "Why can't I hit that pattern?" or "Wtf is that pattern?".
+Tech charts are usually just weird to play, or difficult for reasons of "Why can\'t I hit that pattern?" or "Wtf is that pattern?".
-Other than that, it's difficult to categorise the charts.
+Other than that, it\'s difficult to categorise the charts.

 Alternate definition.
 If you see a chart: